Broccode/acci/docs/infrastructure/repository-structure.md

 ## Best Practices

+1. See .cursorrules for more details
-1. Follow the established directory structure for new components
+2. Follow the established directory structure for new components
-2. Keep documentation in sync across all language versions
+3. Keep documentation in sync across all language versions
-3. Update relevant configuration files when adding new features
+4. Update relevant configuration files when adding new features
-4. Maintain clear separation of concerns between crates
+5. Maintain clear separation of concerns between crates
-5. Follow the testing directory structure for new tests
+6. Follow the testing directory structure for new tests
-6. Use proper error handling and logging throughout the codebase
+7. Use proper error handling and logging throughout the codebase
-7. Implement comprehensive testing for all new features
+8. Implement comprehensive testing for all new features
-8. Follow security best practices for all components
+9. Follow security best practices for all components
-9. Keep dependencies up to date and regularly audited
+10. Keep dependencies up to date and regularly audited
-10. Maintain proper versioning and changelog updates
+11. Maintain proper versioning and changelog updates

 ## Security Considerations